dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 $ ng g service core/api --no-spec
 # create HeaderComponent with inline styles and no .spec file:
 $ ng g component core/header --is --no-spec
-# create LoadingComponent with inline styles, inline template, no container, and no .spec file:
+# create LoadingComponent with inline styles, inline template, no folder, and no .spec file:
 $ ng g component core/loading --is --it --flat --no-spec
-# create ErrorComponent with inline styles, inline template, no container, and no .spec file:
+# create ErrorComponent with inline styles, inline template, no folder, and no .spec file:
 $ ng g component core/error --is --it --flat --no-spec
 # create Dog type interface:
 $ ng g interface core/dog